mars0i/majure/doc/tips.md

 `gen-class` only allows a single mutable "state" field.

-One way to get an effect like multiple mutable fields with `gen-class`, or with `defrecord`, is to use one of Clojure's reference types.
-For example, to have mutable state with `gen-class`, you can store Clojure atoms in a Clojure `defrecord` objects that's stored in the state variable.
+One way to get an effect like multiple mutable fields with `gen-class`, `defrecord`, or non-mutable fields with `deftype`, is to use one of Clojure's reference types.
+For example, to have mutable state with `gen-class`, you can store Clojure atoms in a Clojure `defrecord` object that's stored in the state variable.

-Another alternative is to store a `deftype` object  with mutable fields in the state variable.
-There are other options, but those seem the best.  `deftype` with mutable fields was a little bit faster than `defrecord` with atoms; I used `deftype` to go from 50% of Java speed to 60% of Java speed.
+Another alternative is to store a `deftype` object  with mutable fields in the state variable.  `deftype` with mutable fields was a little bit faster than `defrecord` with atoms; I used `deftype` to go from 50% of Java speed to 60% of Java speed.
 (Using `deftype` for this purpose is very verbose, though--I ended up with four similar signatures for each field.
-If I find I really need this extra speed, maybe I'll write some kind of macro to generate the code.
-This is a little tricky to do with type hints.)
+It might be worth writing a macro to generate all of the relevant code.
+This is a little tricky, though, if you want to use type hints--which you do, if you're goint to the trouble of using mutable fields with `deftype`.)

 Another alternative is to stored data in the state field using Java arrays, which you can create in Clojure using functions such as